aszepieniec/stark-brainfuck/docs/attack.md

 The design space of fixes for this problem is large.
 The supporting code base elects for the following approach.

 The Memory Table is extended as follows.
-Whenever there is a jump in `clk` by more than 1, within a contiguous region of constant `mp`, insert dummy rows.
+Whenever there is a jump in `clk` by something other than 1, within a contiguous region of constant `mp`, insert dummy rows.
 Every dummy row increases `clk` by one, and repeats the previous row's values otherwise.
 The net effect is that all jumps within contiguous regions are erased.
 Next, add a column `dummy` whose values are `0` or `1` and whose purpose is to indicate which rows are dummy rows and which are not.

 The dummy rows should *not* be included in the permutation argument, and so the transition constraint that enforces the correct update of the running product should take it into account.
 Additionally, jumps in `clk` within the same contiguous region should be disallowed entirely.
 The changes give rise to the following AIR, presented here at the risk of repetition for the sake of standalone completeness.